jitiiita/system-design-cheat-sheet/README.md

 	- Event-driven architecture - How it supports decoupling, Event Handlers, Dead Letter Queues (DLQ)
 	- What are data fanouts?
 	- Point-to-point model vs Pub/Sub model
-	- Push vs Pull model.
+	- Push vs. Pull model.
 Difference b/w them
 	- What is a Poison Pill message?
 	- What is a Data Pipeline?
 What do we use it for?
 	- What are ETL Jobs?
 Why do we use them?
-	- Batch Processing vs Stream/Real Time Processing of data
+	- Batch Processing vs. Stream/Real-time Processing of data
 	- What are Cron Jobs?
 Why do we use them?
 	- File Storage Vs Block Storage Vs Object Storage - Use cases of each one
 	- Physical Machines vs Virtual Machines vs Containers as Hosts